TazakiN/Algeo02-22032/README.md

 ## Project Status

-Project is: _in progress_ / _complete_
+Project is: _in progress_

 ## Room for Improvement

-Include areas you believe need improvement / could be improved.
-Also add TODOs for future development.

 Room for improvement:

-- Improvement to be done 1
-- Improvement to be done 2
+- Frontend design
+- bugs in the backend

 To do:

-- Feature to be added 1
-- Feature to be added 2
+- Feature color-based image retrieval

 ## Acknowledgements

 Give credit here.

-- This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was assigned by Aljabar Linier dan Geometri
-- Many thanks to...
+- Many thanks to our lecturer, Pak Rinaldi Munir, M.T.

 ## Contact